Azure-Samples/ai-hub-gateway-solution-accelerator/guides/bring-you-own-network.md

 ## Prerequisites

-- All network resources must belong to the same subscription.
+- All network resources must belong to the same subscription (except for private DNS zones which may exist in a different subscription).
 - Virtual network must be configured fully with the required subnets (details are below)
 - Private endpoints relies to Azure Private DNS Zones, which they must be configured and connected to the DNS resolver of the virtual network.
 - [main.bicep](../infra/main.bicep) must be updated to reflect the existing network configurations (detailed later in the guide).